 The oldest members of the “sandwich generation” between boomers and millennials are approaching their mid-50s.
-This generation has been more skeptical about relying on Social Security benefits in retirement than boomers.
-As a result, they generally expect to fund their retirement predominantly through a 401(k) or IRA.
+This generation has been more skeptical about relying on Social Security retirement benefits in retirement than boomers.
+As a result, they generally expect to fund their retirements predominantly through 401(k)s or IRAs.
 However, this generation bears the highest average debt burden of any generation, complicating the ability to fund their retirement savings effectively.

 Addressing these needs often starts with designing a budget to balance debt reduction with retirement savings.
-Gen Xers may also need a reminder that it’s wise to fund retirement first before saving for other goals, like a child’s education.
-To increase savings, it’s critical to emphasize the importance of taking advantage of matching contributions and, for those age 50 and older, catch-up contributions.
+Gen Xers also may need a reminder that it’s wise to fund retirement first before saving for other goals, such as a child’s education.
+To increase savings, it’s critical to emphasize the importance of taking advantage of matching contributions and, for those ages 50 and older, catch-up contributions.